cdonohue/react-container-query-demo/README.md

 Now we have a component that will have a background color of `firebrick` up until it's width reaches over `400px`, then it will change its background color to `tomato`.

+> Note: You might be asking why we are using computed property names in the container query.
+Good question.
+Since we are using CSS Modules to load our styles into the component, a hash is created from the css class to avoid clashing.
+So, by using computed properties here, we can take advantage of that hash while still using a human-readable name in the code.

 ### Installation and Demo
 1. `npm install`